The Proven Way Margaret Grew her Freelance Business in a Recession

 They told Margaret about Finding the Freelance Clients You Deserve, an online course that helps freelancers learn the proven process for targeting and reaching the right clients.
 She enrolled.

-Within a few months of completing the course, Margaret got four new clients—despite the recession.
+Within a few months of completing the course, Margaret got four new clients—despite the COVID-19 pandemic and ongoing economic uncertainty.
 And she now knows how to continue to grow her freelance business.

 Choosing a Clear Specialty